synw/dataswim/README.md

 Utilities to swim in a data lake.
 A simple api to clean, transform and visualize data.
 This api is:

-- Minimalistic: short names, simple functionalites, minimal parameters
+- **Minimalistic**: short names, simple functionalites, minimal parameters
-- Pragmatic: focuses on raw efficiency rather than idiomatic code
+- **Pragmatic**: focuses on raw efficiency rather than idiomatic code
-- Simple stupid: keep it easy to understand for both code and api
+- **Simple stupid**: keep it easy to understand for both code and api

 ## Dependencies